ruapotato/AISand/README.md

 ## Features

-- Custom dataset loader for falling sand simulation frames
+- Custom dataset loader for falling sand simulation frames with dynamic sequence selection
 - CNN-based model architecture
-- Training loop with cross-entropy loss and learning rate scheduling
+- Training loop with cross-entropy loss and Adam optimizer
 - Inference function for predicting the next frame
 - Visualization of training progress and results
 - Interactive Pygame script to run the trained model